AngelLozan/support-explorer-ex/README.md

 The first ever Customer Support (CS) dept. hackathon, and the very first CS department hackathon project that involves code.
 This project showcases the multi-talented department that is one of the important customer facing teams here at Exodus.
 While this tool is internal, it allows the team, as top leadership has mentioned, `to deliver value to our customers faster`.

 This project creates an internal tool.
 A block explorer extension designed to fit the needs of a 100+ person team and reduce support latency.
-Search a transaction or address and the tool will match that address/TX with the correct chain out of 32 chains.
+Search a transaction or address and the tool will match that address/TX with the correct chain out of 61 chains for searching addresses and 31 chains for searching transactions.
+More will/can be added.

 ![Support Explorer Icon](https://github.com/AngelLozan/Block-Explorer-Hackathon-Idea-2/blob/main/public/SearchExo.png?raw=true)